Gift card: Use in fraud

-Retailers and other businesses are increasingly about what can be done to prevent gift cards from being exploited by fraudsters.
+Retailers and other businesses are increasingly working to see what can be done to prevent gift cards from being exploited by fraudsters.
 Gift card information can either be stolen from their rightful owners by fraudsters or they can be purchased with stolen credit card information.
 In recent years, cyber criminals have increased their efforts to take advantage of fraudulent gift cards, as they are simple to exploit with automated brute-force bot attacks.
 The most common form of gift card fraud is the theft of card information for activated cards with an existing balance by attacking a retailer's systems which store gift card data.
 Once a gift card has been compromised, the fraudster will then check the balance through online customer portals before using the funds or reselling on the secondary gift card market.

 Digital scammers sometimes trick victims into buying gift cards, which are then stolen.
 For the scammer, they have the advantage of being completely untraceable.

 In 2023, the Federal Bureau of Investigation warned the public about gift cards which appear to have a sticker placed over the barcode.
 The United States Department of Homeland Security launched Project Red Hook due to the billions of dollars of gift card losses generated by Chinese organized crime.